admanmedia/vue-multiselect/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-# distribution build with minification
+# distribution build with minification - do this any time a new version id released
 npm run bundle

 # build the documentation into docs